Art therapy is more than just making art...

 In art therapy, you're not just "doing crafts"—you're engaging in deeply self reflective practise that supports wellbeing from the inside out.

-This isn’t about being artistic or making a polished final piece.
-It’s about using art as a way to explore what’s going on inside—emotionally, mentally, sometimes even physically.
+It isn’t about being “artistic” or creating a perfect piece to hang on the wall.
+It’s about using art as a doorway into what’s happening inside—emotionally, mentally, and even physically.

 Different art materials bring out different feelings.